 Canadian Platinum Maple Leaf bullion coins (1-oz) are one of only two legal tender platinum coins being produced, the other being the Perth Mint 1-oz Platypus.
-Platinum Maple Leafs are .9995 fine, have face value of C$100 but sell at prices that reflect the value of their platinum content, not their face values.
+Platinum Maple Leafs are .9995 fine, have a face value of C$100 but sell at prices that reflect the value of their platinum content, not their face values.

 The obverse (front) bears the image of Queen Elizabeth II, and the reverse carries an outline of the Maple Leaf, Canada’s national emblem.
 The Royal Canadian Mint ships 1-oz Platinum Maple Leafs ten coins to a tube.
 Earlier Platinum Maple Leafs were packaged in vinyl sleeves, but sometimes they are out of their original packaging.